ORIGINS OF SFJ

 In the spring of 2021, Students for Justice enrolled 38 interns to work on getting out the vote for the special election in Ohio Congressional District 11, and for fall 2021 our 38 interns are focusing on getting out the vote for the state-wide election in Virginia.

-In 2022, we plan to focus on North Carolina, where an open senate seat makes combatting active efforts to suppress the vote of communities of color critically important.
-If we can raise the necessary funding, we plan to have 40 interns in a summer 2022 session focused on voter registration and 80 interns in a fall 2022 session working to get out the vote.
+In 2022, we plan to focus our voter outreach efforts on North Carolina, Georgia, and Florida, where open US Senate seats makes combatting active efforts to suppress the vote of communities of color critically important.
+If we can raise the necessary funding, we plan to have 40 interns in the summer 2022 session focused on voter registration and 80 interns in a fall 2022 session working to get out the vote.

 We continue to build on and refine our original model.
 We now have a pathway to promotion within the program.
-We brought back star interns from the spring 2021 session to serve as managers of teams of new interns this fall and have developed a leadership training curriculum for them.
+We brought back star interns from the spring 2021 session to serve as managers of teams of new interns last fall and have developed a leadership training curriculum for them.
+We will continue that practice this year.
 We have also changed our recruitment tactics.
 Where earlier we prioritized having interns from all over the country – and succeeded, with our 2020 interns coming from 30 different states and 85 different colleges – now we are focusing our intern recruitment on the historically Black colleges and universities of our target states.
-We will focus our intern recruitment for 2022 on the historically Black colleges and universities of North Carolina, allowing young North Carolinians to promote voting in their own communities.
+We will focus our intern recruitment for 2022 on the historically Black colleges and universities of North Carolina, Georgia, and Florida, allowing young activists to promote voting in their own communities.

 We are committed to continuing to strengthen and extend Students for Justice in the coming years with the goal of training an expanding cohort of young people to become the leaders of the fight for voting rights.
 It is our mission to empower our youth to strengthen our democracy.

 MEET THE CO-FOUNDERS